Header Ads

 Verified Market Movements and Macro Data

-Bond yields in major economies — especially the United States and Japan — have fluctuated sharply, signaling shifting expectations about monetary policy and economic growth, which in turn influence risk asset valuations, including crypto.
+Bond yields in major economies — especially the United States and Japan — have fluctuated sharply, signaling shifting expectations about monetary policy and growth.
+As trade tensions resurface and liquidity conditions tighten, investors have reduced exposure to higher-beta assets.

 Timeline of Relevant Events